Understanding Workplace Harassment in Canada

 Bullying and harassment in the workplace can exact a severe toll on workers’ mental and physical well-being, as well as their careers.
 Common effects include:

-These impacts translate into significant financial costs for employers, including higher disability claims and worker’s compensation, recruiting expenses to replace employees who quit, and potential legal liabilities.
+These impacts translate into high financial costs for employers, including higher disability claims and workers’ compensation, recruiting expenses to replace employees who quit, and potential legal liabilities.

 Harassment also poisons the broader work environment, damaging morale, team cohesion and company reputation.
 Its ripple effects extend beyond the directly targeted employee.

-How Should Employees Respond to Harassment in Workplace?
+How Should Employees Respond to Harassment in the Workplace?

 Employees who experience harassment should take these steps:

-- Contact labour authorities if the employer fails to respond appropriately
+• Contact the labour authorities if the employer fails to respond appropriately

 Employers should focus on preventive actions like:

-- Taking decisive action against harassers, like warnings or dismissal
+• Taking decisive action against harassers, such as warnings or dismissal

 Fostering mutual understanding through training and an organizational culture of respect are the most effective ways to combat workplace harassment long-term.

-- Report to the designated contact, often a supervisor or HR representative, as outlined in the policy.
-The employer must investigate.
+Step 3: Report to the designated contact, often a supervisor or HR representative, as outlined in the policy.
+Once notified, the employer has a legal obligation to conduct a prompt, impartial investigation and take appropriate corrective action.

 What Should Employers Include in Anti-Harassment Policies?